opendocsg/slw-judgments-backfill/2015_SGHC_261/report.md

 48     As pleadings form the bac kbone of a litigation, parties are stric tly bound by their pleadings and the c ourt may not dec ide on issues not raised therein: _Kiaw Aik Hang Co Ltd v Tan Tien Choy_ [1964] MLJ 99.
 Moreover, the defic ienc ies in pleadings may not be made good by affidavit evidenc e or other forms of evidenc e: Jeffrey Pinsler, _Supreme Court Practice 2014_ vol 1 (Lexis Nexis 2014) at para 18/19/4.

-49     More rec ently, in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (at [73]), the Court of Appeal highlighted the signific anc e of proper pleadings where parties attempt to introduc e c ontextual evidenc e to c onstrue a c ontrac t.
+49     More rec ently, in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (at [73]), the Court of Appeal highlighted the signific anc e of proper pleadings where parties attempt to introduc e c ontextual evidenc e to c onstrue a c ontrac t.

  ...
 Therefore, to buttress the evidentiary qualific ations to the c ontextual approac h to the c onstruc tion of a c ontrac t, the imposition of four requirements of c ivil proc edure are, in our view, timely and essential: